awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sso-permissionset.md

 ### Creating a new custom permission set for AWS SSO<a name="aws-resource-sso-permissionset--examples--Creating_a_new_custom_permission_set_for_AWS_SSO"></a>

-The following example creates a custom permission set `“PermissionSet”` with a managed policies attachment and inline policy\.
+The following example creates a custom permission set `PermissionSet` with a managed policies attachment and inline policy\.

 #### JSON<a name="aws-resource-sso-permissionset--examples--Creating_a_new_custom_permission_set_for_AWS_SSO--json"></a>